 A retired Haryana Education Inspector was diagnosed with Colon Cancer in 2015, after she consulted Dr. Rajnish Monga, Sr Consultant Gastroenterology at Paras Hospitals, Gurgaon, after complaining of blood in her stool.

 Goda shares, “ I started to experience constipation, bowel issues, bloating and most importantly blood in my stools.
-Initially I ignored the same thinking it could be just post retirement blues, but when the signs and symptoms persisted, I became anxious and decided to consult one of the best gastroenterologists in Delhi NCR – Dr Rajnish Monga.”
+Initially, I ignored the same thinking it could just post retirement blues, but when the signs and symptoms persisted, I became anxious and decided to consult one of the best gastroenterologists in Delhi NCR – Dr. Rajnish Monga.”

-Post diagnosis of cancer, Dr Vinay Gaikwad, Consultant Surgical Oncology started to treat Goda Devi.
-He shares, “ Colon cancer is the 6th most prevelant cancer in India and is the third most common cancer across the world, colorectal cancer accounts for nearly 1.4 million new cases and 6,94,000 deaths per year.
-A personal history of colorectal polyps, cancer or inflammatory bowel disease or a family history of cancer or a unhealthy lifestyle with smoking, drinking and obesity are the common reasons of colorectal or rectum cancer.
+Post-diagnosis of cancer, Dr. Vinay Gaikwad, Consultant Surgical Oncology started to treat Goda Devi.
+He shares, “ Colon cancer is the 6th most prevalent cancer in India and is the third most common cancer across the world, colorectal cancer accounts for nearly 1.4 million new cases and 6,94,000 deaths per year.
+A personal history of colorectal polyps, cancer or inflammatory bowel disease or a family history of cancer or an unhealthy lifestyle with smoking, drinking and obesity are the common reasons for colorectal or rectum cancer.
 It is usually associated with blood in the stool, fatigue, constipation and in some cases even diarrhea.
-Research highlights that lack of regular involvement in vigorous physical activity accounts for 12-14 per cent cases of colon cancer.”
+Research highlights that lack of regular involvement in vigorous physical activity accounts for 12-14 percent cases of colon cancer.”